Alys Fowler: Career

 Fowler began working as a journalist for Horticulture Week, and Landscape Review.

 In 2005, she worked for BBC Gardeners' World and Parks as a horticultural researcher.
 In 2006, she became Head Gardener of the BBC garden at Berryfields in Stratford-Upon-Avon, and created features at the Gardeners' World Live shows.

 In 2007, she published The Thrifty Gardener: How to Create a Stylish Garden for Next to Nothing.

 In 2008, after appearing occasionally in her Berryfields role, she became a regular presenter on Gardeners' World, and wrote a monthly blog on the programme's website.
 She was dropped by the BBC for the 2011 series, at the same time that Toby Buckland's contract as main presenter was not renewed.

 She is published regularly in newspapers and magazines, including The Guardian, Gardeners' World Magazine, Gardens Illustrated, Amateur Gardening, Country Living, and The Daily Mail.

 In New York City, in 1998, she found ways of experiencing and creating green space, such as growing plants on her apartment's fire escape, and joining a garden-making community in Manhattan's Lower East Side which reused objects found in New York's streets and dumpsters.
 This became an influential period and spawned the idea for her first book in 2007, The Thrifty Gardener.

 Filming for her BBC series, The Edible Garden – a.k.a.
 A Home-Grown Life – began in mid-2009, and the series aired on BBC 2 in April 2010.
 She explored community self-sustainability in the urban environment of South Birmingham.
 Her second book, The Edible Garden, was published in March 2010 by BBC Books to accompany the TV series.

 Continuing with eco-friendly gardening culture she focused on the benefits that allotments bring to the environment and those who work on them.
 In 2013, she presented an episode of Great British Garden Revival.
 She had a weekly column in The Guardian giving advice on growing vegetables, fruit and flowers until December 2022.

 Personal life

 Having previously lived in London, Fowler lived in Birmingham as of 2008.
 She came out as "gay.
 Or maybe bisexual" in 2016, ended her marriage, and wrote about both in The Guardian and in a March 2017 book, Hidden Nature: A Voyage Of Discovery.

+In 2018 she referred to herself as a lesbian stating, "I do call myself a lesbian.
+I’m very happy to be a lesbian.
+I’ve got here.".